Monitoring Wired Network Health

 Connection Tab

-KPI under the Connection Sub-Tab
+KPIs under the Connection Sub-Tab

 • Authentication: Measures the rate of successful authentication events out of the total authentication attempts on network devices.
 An authentication attempt is deemed successful when a device is authenticated and granted access to the network.
 This metric tracks authentication events, categorizing them into successful and failed attempts.